-- A. Standards for alterations and additions. - 1.
-Compatibility with nearby context.
-Alterations and additions shall be: - a.
-Compatible in scale and mass to adjacent properties; and - b.
-Cconstructed such that they maintain the privacy of the residents of adjacent properties through window placement, orientation or landscaping. - 2.
-Not in period buildings.
-Alterations to compatible, not in period buildings shall follow all applicable standards of this chapter to avoid creating a false sense of history. - 3.
-Not in period noncompatible buildings.
-Alterations to not in period, noncompatible buildings shall be consistent with applicable standards in CDC $\underline{25.060}$ and $\underline{25.070}$.
+2. Not in period buildings.
+Alterations to compatible, not in period buildings shall follow all applicable standards of this chapter to avoid creating a false sense of history.
+The West Linn Saloon building was constructed within a similar time period as the majority of the buildings along Willamette Falls Drive within the district.

+3. Not in period noncompatible buildings.
+Alterations to not in period, noncompatible buildings shall be consistent with applicable standards in CDC 25.060 and 25.070.
 Such buildings do not contribute to the historic value of the district and are not subject to standards pertaining to siding, windows, and other materials listed in CDC 25.060(A); however, such buildings shall not be so stylistically different from adjacent buildings that they detract from the district's historic character.

-Commented [WD10]: There was previous discussion with the HRB about this section being part of 25.060, but staff recommends leaving it a separate section as 25.020 is setup with this organization of the code.

-Commented [WD11]: Previous HRB discussion about removing scale and massing, or defining it so it is clear and objective criteria.
+The West Linn Saloon building is compatible with the general style and character of other buildings along Willamette Falls Drive within the district.

-- B. Standards for new construction.
+B. Standards for new construction.
 The standards in this section apply only to new construction in a historic district beyond alterations and additions, including new accessory structures.
-These standards shall apply in addition to any other applicable standards (see the Standards Applicability Matrix in CDC 25.020). - 1.
-New construction shall complement and support the district.
+These standards shall apply in addition to any other applicable standards (see the Standards Applicability Matrix in CDC 25.020).

+1. New construction shall complement and support the district.
 The historic district's defining characteristics include a discernible aesthetic rhythm of massing, scale, and siting.
-Infill buildings shall not deviate in a detracting manner from these elements, but appear as complementary members of the district, by conforming to the following: - a.
-Lot or parcel size, mMassing, scale, proportion, form, siting, floor area ratio, window patterns, building divisions, and height shall correspond to the contributing buildings within the district, and any specific historic district standards and the applicable requirements of the underlying zone. - b.
+Infill buildings shall not deviate in a detracting manner from these elements, but appear as complementary members of the district, by conforming to the following:

+a.
+Lot or parcel size, massing, scale, proportion, form, siting, floor area ratio, window patterns, building divisions, and height shall correspond to the contributing buildings within the district, and any specific historic district standards and the applicable requirements of the underlying zone.

+b.
 Infill buildings shall relate to and strengthen the defining characteristics, including architectural style, without replicating the historic buildings.
 Buildings shall differentiate by use of materials, mechanical systems, construction methods, and, if applicable, signage.
-Architectural style shall not be the primary indicator of differentiation. - c.
-Mechanical and automobile infrastructure must be appropriately concealed when not consistent with the district's character. - 2.
-Reconstruction.
+Architectural style shall not be the primary indicator of differentiation.

+c.
+Mechanical and automobile infrastructure must be appropriately concealed when not consistent with the district's character.

+2. Reconstruction.
 Reconstruction of buildings that existed within the district during the period of significance is allowed.
-Reconstructions shall be done in accordance with the Secretary of the Interior's Standards for Reconstruction. - 3.
-Archaeological resources shall be preserved in place or mitigated.
+Reconstructions shall be done in accordance with the Secretary of the Interior's Standards for Reconstruction.

+3. Archaeological resources shall be preserved in place or mitigated.
 When new construction must disturb archaeological resources, mitigation measures shall be carried out consistent with applicable state and federal laws.
-As appropriate, information yielded from archaeological mitigation shall be interpreted in the new building or site. - C. Willamette Historic District general design standards.
+As appropriate, information yielded from archaeological mitigation shall be interpreted in the new building or site.

+The project does not involve new construction.

+C. Willamette Historic District general design standards.
 This subsection applies only to alterations and additions, new construction, and accessory structure construction of residential and historically residential properties in the Willamette Historic District.
 Other buildings are subject to the requirements in Chapter 58 CDC.
-Dimensional and other requirements of the underlying zone, as applicable, shall apply. - 1.
-Front yard setback. - a.
+Dimensional and other requirements of the underlying zone, as applicable, shall apply.

+1. Front yard setback.

+a.
 The front yard setback shall equal the average of the front setbacks of adjacent homes on the block face.
 For corner lots, the setback shall be the average between the adjacent house to the side and 20 feet.
 The setback shall be the distance measured from the front property line to the dominant vertical face of the building, exclusive of any porches or front landings.

-Commented [WD12]: Lot size is regulated in the applicable zoning chapter and not necessary here.